Soft Tissue Sarcoma- what it looked like and how it changes

 She took a good wedge sample and closed it back up!

-If we could go back , we would of skipped the needle biopsy and have done the surgical biopsy.
+If we could go back, we would have skipped the needle biopsy and have done the surgical biopsy.
 It was a delay in the diagnosis and time for cancer to be growing.
 It was a waste of time and money.
-I totally understand the less invasive procedure !
+I totally understand the less invasive procedure!

-I do not believe we would chose that route again!
+I do not believe we would choose that route again!

 He was the purrfect patient never once bothered his incision.

-We limited his activity .
-It went way better then I could of imagined it too.
+We limited his activity.
+It went way better then I could have imagined it too.

 Surgical biopsy pictures

-The Vet called Mark and told him the results are back, she was very sorry she had bad news.
-Its CANCER a soft tissue sarcoma!
+The Vet called Mark and told him the results are back.
+She was very sorry she had terrible news.
+It is CANCER a soft tissue sarcoma!